9 Easy Tips to Help Your Child Become an Avid Traveller

 9. Make travel a priority for your family

 The biggest tip to help your child become an avid traveller is to make travel a priority for your family.
 Rather than spending your money on things, spend it on experiences.
+There are plenty of ways to make travel affordable.
+So you don't have to break the bank to have travel experiences with your family.

 Take trips around your city or your state to experience something new.
 Aim to take at least one family vacation per year.
 Make the travel mentality part of your family culture.
 As much as you can, try and live the life of an avid traveller as family.